 Running vs. stopped instance

-- Ideally, the setup is stopped (
+- Ideally, the setup should be stopped first (

-docker-compose down), because an orderly shutdown will flush everything to disk and make sure it can be read easily
+docker-compose down), because an orderly shutdown will flush everything to disk and make sure it can be read easily.

 - If you create a backup from a running setup, no data is lost, but not all segments have been flushed yet.
 This means the next startup will recover the data from an active commit log.
 This will result in a message: